cositools/cosi-setup/README.md

 This repository contains the tools to setup a fully working COSItools development and end-user environment.
 You need a 64-bit operating system to (completely) install and run the COSItools.
 The preferred operating systems are the latest LTS versions of Ubuntu and the latest two versions of macOS.

-However, whenever a new OS is realeased, please wait a few months before you install it, to give us (and all the developers of the packages on which the COSItools are based) some time for testing and debugging.
+However, **whenever a new OS is released, please wait several months before you install it**.
+This give us, and all the developers of the packages on which the COSItools are based, some time for testing and debugging.

 ## Quick guide